Lithill/Brain-Worms/README.md

 ### Early Design Phases

 The design was created mobile-first.
 The first version of the design featured realistic images of a brain and a worm, created by Dall-E 2 and spliced together.
-It demonstrated that a realistic approach was unsuitable.
+It showed that a realistic approach was unsuitable.

 [Early design featuring a realistic brain with a worm emerging from it](assets/images/readme/realistic-brain.JPG)